Kinecho/cactus/README.md

 > This project uses TypeScript.
 All new javascript files should be added as `.ts` (not .js). .js files will no longer compile.

+## Delete a webpage
+If you want to remove a webpage and all of it's associated mappings, use the script `npm run page:delete`.
+It will provide you with a list of HTML files to choose from.
+Pick one and follow the prompts.
+It will give you a chance to skip deleting any aspect of the deletion process.

 ## Add a new webpage

 > NOTE: this process has been updated!
 You can use `npm run page` to do the following steps automatically.